jackrechsteiner/introducing-APLS-case-study/IntrotoAPLSCaseStudy.md

 ![](Images/all_trajectories-1.png)<!-- -->

-## Don’t use: Speaker trajectories
+## Not used in article: Speaker trajectories

 ``` r
 vowel_data_means <-